cuayacas7/opencog/opencog/nlp/learn/README.md

    export COGUTIL_SOURCE_DIR=$HOME/path/to/cogutil
    export CCACHE_DIR=$HOME/path/to/where/you/want/to/save/ccache/output`
    ```

-6) Run the container, build and install opencog in it:
+6) Run the container:
    ```
    ~$ cd docker/opencog/
    ~/docker/opencog$ docker-compose run dev
    ```
-7) Build and install opencog by running
+7) Build and install opencog by running:
    ```
    $ /tmp/octool -bi
    ```
+   *Note*: It is only necessary to install opencog inside the container,
+   cogutil and atomspace are installed by default when creating the images.

 8) Test that everything is working:

    a) Create and format a database (password is cheese):